ildirda/Trek-GPX-Ride-Snapshot/README.md

 - 🖱️ **Toggle visibility:** click any pill to show/hide its series (great to declutter)
 - 🧼 **Focus mode on hover:** hover a pill to dim everything else and highlight that metric
 - 🧭 **Hover tooltip:** move the mouse over the chart to see time, distance, elevation and values at that point
+- 🔎 **Zoom & pan:** use the bottom range slider to zoom in/out and navigate along the ride timeline
 - ⛰️ **Elevation profile** as a subtle gradient background layer (with its own right Y axis)
 - ⏱️ **Moving time** (stops removed) on the main X-axis
 - 🛣️ **Distance (km)** on the top X-axis